-Growing up in the evangelical tradition, the question of what was acceptable and what was not acceptable behaviour for “real Christians” was high on the list of topics that were regularly worked around.
-My denominational upbringing was teetotal by definition. my experiences with others from similar backgrounds was that the drinking of alcohol, in any form, while not necessarily written into their doctrinal/governing documents was considered strictly forbidden.
+Growing up in the evangelical tradition, the question of what was acceptable and what was not acceptable food and drink for “real Christians” was high on the list of topics that were regularly worked around.
+My denominational upbringing was teetotal by definition.
+My experiences with others from similar backgrounds was that the drinking of alcohol, in any form, while not necessarily written into their doctrinal/governing documents was considered strictly forbidden.

 Food and Drink: